Basics:

 From ResellerRatings

 “They offered $50 for my Kindle which I tested before sending and mailed in it’s protective leather case as well as lots of bubble wrap.
 They claim it doesn’t turn on and edited the offer to $3, gave only a week to reply and only 2 emails of notification about said downgrade.
-Andddd are about to charge a ton to ship it back to me since I declined their insulting bait-and-switch offer.”
+And are about to charge a ton to ship it back to me since I declined their insulting bait-and-switch offer.”

 “I was given a reasonable offer of $53 on their website for my Iphone 6s.
 I had rated my phone as “good” condition, being it was in an Otter Box for all of the 4 years I owned it since it was new.
 When Usell received it, it took them 3 weeks to evaluate it.
 Then they claimed the mic was bad and the phone was damaged!
 They offered me $5 for it.
-This is how these people make money, they lure you into sending your phone in then devalue it and sell it for a bigger profit.
+This is how these people make money.
+They lure you into sending your phone in then devalue it and sell it for a bigger profit.
 Stay away from Usell.”

 Worked for me